The Butcher, the Chef and the Swordsman

-The Butcher, the Chef and the Swordsman (Dāo Jiàn Xiào (刀見笑, 刀见笑)) is a 2010 action comedy film directed by Wuershan.
+The Butcher, the Chef and the Swordsman (Dāo Jiàn Xiào (刀見笑, 刀见笑)) is a 2010 Mandarin-language action comedy film directed by Wuershan.
 The film is made up of three inter-twining stories.

 The first about a butcher who takes revenge on a swordsman for humiliation, the second is about a chef who has his apprentice makes an eight-course meal for the powerful Eunuch Liu.
 The final story is about a warrior with a powerful sword melted from other champion swords, but the sword does not work as expected during combat.

 The film was a feature debut of director Wuershan.
 It premiered at the Toronto International Film Festival where it received a mixed critical reception.

 Plot

 The film is split into three stories titled "Desire", "Vengeance" and "Greed".

 "Desire" is set in a remote area in Ancient China where a butcher named Chopper (Liu Xiaoye) is in love with Madam Mei (Kitty Zhang) and tries to buy her, but is beaten to her by the swordsman Big Beard (Senggerenqin) who gets her first.
 Humiliated, he tries to commit suicide but is saved by a beggar using a cleaver of incredible quality.
 Ignoring the beggar's warning that the cleaver is a kitchen knife not meant for homicide, Chopper steals the blade and seeks vengeance on Big Beard.

 In "Vengeance", which is the beggar's story of the cleaver, a master chef (Mi Dan) is instructed to prepare his renowned eight-course specialties for the powerful Court Eunuch Liu (Xie Ning) who will be in the area in a month's time.
 The eunuch is a food connoisseur who is known to execute cooks who fail to satisfy his palate.
 To safeguard his recipes, the master chef chooses his mute apprentice (Masanobu Andō) to be his successor and imparts the secrets of his specialties.
 As the chef revealed that the key to the final dish was in using the special cleaver to scale and gut a fish, he is unaware he is falling into a trap of his new protege who has different plans for the cleaver.
 After the chef samples the poisoned dishes by the protege and realises the plot, he reveals the origins of the cleaver.

 In "Greed", which is the master chef's story, the Swordsman Dugu Cheng (Ashton Xu) brings a lump of black iron that was cast by Fatty Tang (You Benchang) by melting down weapons from defeated champion warriors.
 A generation before, Dugu Cheng's late father was the victor who routed numerous ambitious pugilists in an attempt to restore peace to the realms and had taken the black iron with him to the grave.
 Dugu Cheng wants to become the new champion and manages to force Fatty Tang into forging the black iron into a sabre, just in time to face a host of other of ambitious pugilists who caught up with him.
 During combat, Dugu Cheng realises that not everything is as it seems.